 - GarminMap 76S handheld units

 State-of-the-art classrooms in Kallay-Christopher Hall include a 60-seat tiered classroom, a small classroom with moveable seats designed to facilitate discussion, and two laboratory classrooms.
 All classrooms offer full multimedia capabilities and Internet access.
 Laboratory classrooms feature restored historic map cabinets.

 An area adjacent to the Weather Center on the second floor of Kallay-Christopher Hall provides a welcoming environment for students, featuring a wall-sized map of the world, a white board for study review and a mobile VisBox wall-sized monitor for dynamic display of weather maps.

 Lobby Study Area

-The first floor lobby of Kallay-Christopher Hall provides a pleasant meeting and study space for students and visitors, with café tables for a quick lunch or study space, comfortable chairs and couch for a group discussion area, and real-time weather and model data updated on five wall-mounted monitors.
+The first floor lobby of Kallay-Christopher Hall provides a pleasant meeting and study space for students and visitors, with café tables for a quick lunch or study space, comfortable chairs and couch for a group discussion area, and real-time weather and model data updated on wall-mounted monitors.
 Around the corner at the northeast entrance, a GeoChron tracks the global daylight coverage through the year.

 Located on the first floor of Kallay-Christopher Hall, the conference room is perfect for small class discussions, department meetings, student executive board sessions, and quiet study.